remmmi/WooCommerce-Cart-REST-API/readme.txt

 #### Finally, a REST API that’s Easy and Powerful

 Struggling with performance?
 Finding it hard to decouple WooCommerce from WordPress without hitting roadblocks?
-CoCart is here to eliminate the hassle of creating your own REST API endpoints for WooCommerce and provides all the essential features for a powerful, headless eCommerce experience making it easy to decouple from WordPress.
+CoCart is here to eliminate the hassle of creating your own REST API endpoints for WooCommerce and provides all the essential features for a powerful, headless eCommerce experience making it easy to decouple WooCommerce from WordPress.

 * **Source of Truth** - CoCart utilizes WooCommerce’s Data Stores API and mirrors most WooCommerce hooks, ensuring broad compatibility with numerous extensions right from the start.
 * **No Cookie Required** - Our session handler generates a unique key for each user session in the WordPress database, storing session-related metadata on the client side without imposing a heavy load.
 * **Easy Authentication** - No Admin API Keys required.
 Customers can log in with their account either with Email+Password, Username+Password, or Phone Number+Password.
 * **Domain Dominance** - Addressing CORS issues in decoupled setups, CoCart grants you control over the origin.
-* **Efficient Product Search** - Search products by Name, ID, or SKU; filter and retrieve necessary product data without authentication, ensuring no private data is exposed.
+* **Efficient Product Search** - Search products by name, ID, or SKU; filter and retrieve necessary product data without authentication, ensuring no private data is exposed.
 * **Real-Time Cart Validation** - Our system minimizes the need for multiple requests to verify item and coupon validity in your cart.
 It efficiently checks stock, calculates totals and fees, ensuring real-time accuracy so your responses are consistently up-to-date.
 * **No Headless Checkout?** - Easily load any cart session into the native WooCommerce checkout if you prefer.
 * **Customizable Callbacks** - Register your own cart callbacks without creating new endpoints.
 CoCart handles the rest, returning responses once complete.